Minimal log regular models of hyperbolic curves over discrete valuation fields: Introduction

 \section{Introduction}

 Let $K$ be a discrete valuation field, $O_{K}$ the valuation ring of $K$, and $k$ the residue field of $O_{K}$.
 Let $C$ be a proper smooth curve over $K$ with geometrically connected fibers of genus $g$.
 Let $J$ be the Jacobian variety of $C$, $\cJ$ the N\'eron model of $J$ over $O_{K}$, and $\cJ_{k}$ the special fiber of $\cJ$.
-Recall that $J$ is said to have stable reduction if $\cJ_{k}$ has no unipotent radical (cf.\,\cite[Definition 2.1]{DM}).
+Recall that $J$ is said to have stable reduction if the unipotent radical of $\cJ_{k}$ is trivial (cf.\,\cite[Definition 2.1]{DM}).
 In \cite{DM}, the following theorem is proven:

 \begin{thm}[{\cite[Theorem (2.4)]{DM}}] Suppose that $g\geq 2$ and $k$ is algebraically closed.
 Then $C$ has stable reduction (cf.\,Definition \ref{models}) if and only if $J$ has stable reduction. \end{thm}